briansande/joey-coding-sidekick/README.md

 3. Run `npm run watch` to compile and watch for changes.
 4. Press `F5` to open a new VS Code window with the extension loaded.

----

-Made with ❤️ by the Roo Veterinary Inc. team.